iki-wgt/cerevoice_tts/Readme.md

 ## Running
 ```$ roslaunch cerevoice_tts tts.launch ```

-You may have to modify the langua file information in the launch file.
+You may have to modify the language file information in the launch file.

+Always launch the node on the computer where the speakers are connected!

 ## Synthesizing text
 The text in the goal will be put in XML format, so feel free to use XML or SSML tags in your text.